icepaigez/funds-factory/README.md

 ## Acknowledgments

-- Chainlink for price feed oracles
+- Chainlink for price feed oracles.
-- Foundry for development framework
+- Foundry for the development framework.
-- PoolTogether for no-loss prize games integration
+- OpenZeppelin for secure contract libraries.